At Home in the World

 Told with his signature clarity and humor, these stories are drawn from the long span of Thich Nhat Hanh's life, from his childhood in rural Vietnam to his years as a teenaged novice, and as a young teacher and writer in his war-torn home country.
 Readers will also join Nhat Hanh on his later travels around the world teaching mindfulness, making pilgrimages to sacred sites, and meeting with world leaders.

 This inspiring read follows in the tradition of Zen teaching stories—dharma—that goes back at least to the time of the Buddha.
 Thich Nhat Hanh uses storytelling to share important teachings, insights, and life lessons.
-Despite his passing in 2022, hunger for his writing continues to widen and deepen as the benefits of mindfulness continue to seep into the global zeitgeist.

 The Leaf